Use this guide integrate Flatpeak’s Connect flow into your app using your existing framework.

 • Send it back to the Connect API,

-• Receive the next object in sequence.
+• Receive the next Page Object in sequence.

 This loop continues until the session completes.